sun-army/checklists/architecture/architecture-solutions.md

 Example:
 * `users_activity` table to store all events - insert only, no deleting.
 * `users_activity_follow` table to store a last state of related activity

-TODO
-- add more details
-- add more solutions